Mike Webster: Post-football life

 Webster was proven to have been disabled before retiring from the NFL.
 After retirement, Webster had amnesia, dementia, depression, and acute bone and muscular pain.
 He lived out of his pickup truck or in train stations between Wisconsin and Pittsburgh, despite friends and former teammates offering to rent apartments for him.
-Teammate and fellow hall of famer Terry Bradshaw regularly covered expenses for Webster and his family, while Steelers owner Dan Rooney paid for a hotel room for Webster for over three months.
+Teammate and fellow hall of fame inductee Terry Bradshaw regularly covered expenses for Webster and his family, while Steelers owner Dan Rooney paid for a hotel room for Webster for over three months.
 Nonetheless, Webster continued to disappear for weeks at a time without explanation and without contact with friends and family.
 He exhibited unusual changes in behavior, and became so agitated and restless that he used electroshock weapons on himself to induce sleep.

 In his last years Webster lived with his youngest son, Garrett, who though only a teenager at the time, moved from Wisconsin to Pittsburgh to care for his father.
 Webster's wife Pamela divorced him six months before his death.
 He died of a heart attack at the age of 50 on September 24, 2002.
 Webster was cremated and his ashes were returned to his ex-wife and their five children, two sons and three daughters.